Disney World Needs to Improve the Guest Experience by Fixing or Restoring These Things.

 Here’s just a partial list of the atmospheric acts and shows that are still conspicuous omissions from Walt Disney World entertainment lineup:

 It boggles the mind that some of this is still missing.
 Jedi Training Academy was absolutely adored by guests, and was a ‘magical moment’ for so many kids and their families who had the chance to participate.
-Voyage of the Little Mermaid was dated, sure, but could easily be refreshed.
-Puppets are timeless and the show provided a valuable indoor, air-conditioned offering at Disney’s Hollywood Studios.
+Voyage of the Little Mermaid will be returning in reimagined form at Disney’s Hollywood Studios, but not until late 2024.

 Look, I’m not asking for this list of things to come back on a one-for-one basis, identical to what was offered in early March 2020.
 But I think it absolutely makes sense to have another big ‘entertainment update’ demonstrating that Walt Disney World still cares about streetmosphere and live performers.